Western League (Japanese baseball): Format History

-In principle, extra innings are limited to 10 innings.
+In principle, games can only run to 10 innings.
 However, in the case of a preliminary game held at the same venue as an official game of the first team, or in the case of a regional game held at a different venue the next day, extra innings are not played after two and a half or three hours (depending on the venue) from the start of the game.
-Even if the score is tied in the final inning or the home team wins the game with the visiting team leading, the game will always end when the attack in that inning is completed, not in the middle of the inning.
+Even if the score is tied in the final inning or the home team wins the game after the top of the 9th inning, the bottom of the 9th will still be played.
 Even if time expires before the fifth inning is completed, the game shall always be played until the fifth inning.

 In addition, a tournament has been held in May every year since 1961, in which all teams participate and the tournament is held at a neutral site (the 29th tournament in 1986 through the 40th tournament in 1997 were added to the official round-robin tournament).

-In addition, a few pro-am exchange tournaments are held during the season between teams that are not scheduled to play and teams from the Japan Baseball Federation.
+Also, a few pro-am exchange tournaments are held during the season between teams that are not scheduled to play and teams from the Japan Baseball Federation.